How to automate email to SFTP transfers using Couchdrop

 But there is much more Couchdrop can do than simply receive the file; you can also automatically push files via SFTP, FTP, or between cloud providers by setting up an automated workflow.

-How to email a file to Google Drive automatically
+How to email a file to an SFTP server

 Step 2 - Configure the mailbox

-Once you have a successful connection to the Shared Drive folder, you'll need to create a mailbox and configure the Shared Drive location as the path, which Couchdrop will let you select from a menu instead of having to copy and paste.
+Once you have a successful connection to the SFTP server, you'll need to create a mailbox and configure a server directory as the path, which Couchdrop will let you select from a menu instead of having to copy and paste.

-Couchdrop will then give you your unique mailbox address, which you can copy directly or share via email.
+Couchdrop will then generate a unique mailbox address, which you can copy directly or share via email.

-You can try testing the inbox by emailing a message with an attachment to the email address you created and ensuring it arrives in your destination storage.
-The Inbox should strip the attachment and send it to the folder you configured earlier in this step.
-You can check this either in your Google Shared Drive itself or within Couchdrop’s interface.
+You can try testing the inbox by emailing a message with an attachment to the email address you created and ensuring it arrives in your server.
+The mailbox should strip the attachment and send it to the folder you configured earlier in this step.
+You can check this either in the server itself or within Couchdrop’s interface.

 Step 3 - Add the email to automated systems